avocode/react-droparea/README.md

     React.render(React.createElement(App), document.getElementById('app'))

-This example is available in demo folder.
-Just clone this repo, `npm install` and `npm start`.
+You can fiddle with prepared demo.
+Clone the repo, `npm install` and `npm start`.
-Then visit `localhost:8080/demo`.
+Then visit `localhost:3000`.

 ## Options - React props